gabdube/pyshaders/README.md

 >Each source is compiled in a shader unique shader object.
 >Return a linked shaderprogram.
 The shaderprogram owns the gl resource.
 >
->*verts*: Sequence of file names pointing to vertex shader source file
+>- *verts*: Sequence of file names pointing to vertex shader source file
->*frags*: Sequence of file names pointing to fragment shader source file
+>- *frags*: Sequence of file names pointing to fragment shader source file

 ♣
 >**from_files(verts, frags)**